|

 Many more profiles of Santali writers, poets and novelist will be added soon.

-is a partial list of books related to Santali Language, Culture, religious and its script, Ol Chiki.
-This list includes
+a partial list of books related to Santali language, culture and religion,

-books written in english only and compiled by N. C. Murmu with inputs from Indra Govinda Soren
+N. C. Murmu with inputs from Indra Govinda Soren.
+Please Click here to go.

-Publishers of Ol Chiki Books To
+Publishers of Santali Books in Ol Chiki Scripts: To

-and small publishers or individual writers so that our readers can directly contact via postal mail or E-mail to get the required
+to list out all the big and small publishers, individual writers so that our readers can directly contact them via postal

 NEW!
 Here